 - The screen is certainly bright, but I still find it hard under the sun to browse recently taken pictures, for example.

 - About Apple’s ProRAW format: It’s my first contact with this new capability of the iPhone 13 series (which was introduced with the iPhone 12 last year).
-Sadly, I didn’t bother checking the camera settings, so all pictures were in standard format.
-In a future photowalk session, I’ll use the ProRAW format exclusively.
+Sadly, I didn’t bother checking the camera settings, so all pictures were in a standard format.
+In a future Photowalk session, I’ll use the ProRAW format exclusively.
 I promise.

-My previous photowalk was done using my iPhone 11 Pro.
+My previous Photowalk was done using my iPhone 11 Pro.
 Overall, I think the iPhone 13 Pro upgrade was a good decision.
 However, it is more than an incremental upgrade.
 I believe this is the key: skipping a generation.
 Watch this space for my article about why I upgraded from the iPhone 11 Pro to the iPhone 13.
 You’ve got a glimpse at the reasons just now.